cazabe/simple_file_upload_node/README.md

 * [Setup](#setup)

 ## General info
-This project is a simple api that use multer for uploading images to the server and saving url to database.
+This project is a game for a game jam that I attemp, it was made with phaser.

 ## Technologies
 Project is created with:
 * npm version: 6.11.3
-* multer version: 1.4.2
+* phaser version: 3.22.0
-* express version 4.17.1

 ## Setup
 To run this project, install it locally using npm: